squint-cljs/squint/doc/ai/adr/0003-defrecord.md

 CLJS resolves bare field names in method bodies per use site as `self__.a` property reads.
-Squint instead prefixes each user method body with a `let` binding only the fields the body actually references (params shadow, unused fields emit nothing).
+Squint instead prefixes each user method body with a `let` binding only the fields the body references (params shadow, unused fields emit nothing).
 For immutable record fields a hoisted read is observationally identical to per-use reads.
 Bodies read the unmunged keys via `unchecked-get this "field"`.

+"References" is a syntactic over-approximation: a tree-seq over the unexpanded body, matching symbol names against the field list.
+A field name in a quoted form or shadowed binding costs one dead read.
+The real limitation is the other direction: a macro call in the body that expands to a bare field symbol is not seen, so the field is not bound and compilation fails on an unresolved symbol.
+CLJS is immune since its analyzer resolves fields after expansion.
+Accepted: the failure is loud and compile-time, and the alternative (binding every field in every method) puts dead reads on every call.

 Emission hygiene notes that came out of review: